Rahul-a-r/A-cat-photo-html/README.md

 # A-cat-photo-html
 This project is part of the FreeCodeCamp curriculum, where you'll learn the basics of HTML by creating a simple and fun Cat Photo App.
+Learn HTML by Building a Cat Photo App

 In this project, you will: